 Where will my relatives stay?

-If you are travelling with an accompanying person, you have the option of staying with your relative in a comfortable double room in the hospital.
-If you arrive with more than one relative, our International Patient Management will be happy to recommend a hotel in the immediate vicinity of our hospital and take care of the reservation if required.
+If you arrive with an accompanying person, our International Patient Management will be happy to recommend a hotel in the immediate vicinity of our hospital and take care of the reservation if required.

 What dishes do you offer?